Edward H. Julius, M.S., CPA

 Professor of Business Administration

 Professor Julius’s specialty is financial accounting, which he teaches in the traditional undergraduate and Professionals programs.
 He is the 2015 recipient of the School of Management's Advisory Council Award for Excellence in Teaching, as well as the 1988 and 2009 recipient of the Adult Evening Program's Excellence in Teaching Award.
-Prof. Julius is also one of CLU's Faculty Athletics Representatives, and he has proudly served as the faculty mentor to the women's softball team since 2007 and the women's tennis team since 2015.
+Prof. Julius is also co-Faculty Athletics Representative at CLU, and he has proudly served as the faculty mentor to the women's softball team since 2007 and the women's tennis team since 2015.
 In addition, he is the faculty advisor to CLU's Accounting Association, which he founded in 1984.

 Prof. Julius has published numerous learning and teaching aids to accompany accounting textbooks, as well as six highly regarded crossword puzzle books.
 He has also published four books on rapid calculation, one of which appears in nine languages and was a Book-of-the-Month Club selection for nine years.

 A native of Sharon, Massachusetts, he lists his outside interests as vintage jazz, Broadway musicals, pop culture, wordplay, comedy, old movies, bowling, and the Boston Red Sox.
 A long-time member of Mensa, he is listed in Marquis Who's Who in the World, Who's Who in America, Who's Who in American Education, and Who's Who in Finance and Industry.
 He is a graduate of Rutgers University and the University of Pennsylvania's Wharton Business School.